This tutorial shows how to use a Mudbox texture for displacement in V-Ray.

 The Vector Displacement parameter should be set to Object, since this is the Vector Space mode that we chose in Mudbox.

 Enable the Keep Continuity option.
-This option will help the model not to "break" if the displacement interferes with the object's normals.
+This option helps the model not to "break" if the displacement interferes with the object's normals.

 You can also play with the Amount and Shift parameters here until you get the desired look.
 For the purpose of this tutorial, we settle to an Amount of 1.2 cm.